Sridevi17j/personal_blog/src/pages/R Basics/index.md

 link- https://cran.r-project.org/bin/windows/base/
 #### Link for downloading R Studio
 Link- https://rstudio.com/products/rstudio/download/
-- After installing R and R Studio, just open R Studio, which has four parts in the GUI, which is explained below in this picture
+- After installing R and R Studio, just open R Studio, which has four parts in the GUI, which is explained below in this picture.

 ![](./R Studio Console.png)

 Now Let us move to R Programming!!!